Last updated: August 28th, 2023

 - Fear of dying

 Panic attacks are more common than you might think.
 About 11% of adults in the United States experience one in any given year.
 Attacks can start at moments when you’re already feeling anxious, but can also occur when you’re feeling calm.
 Some are predictable, and happen in response to a noticeable trigger, while others occur “out of the blue.”

 Panic attacks can be associated with a variety of psychiatric diagnoses, including generalized anxiety disorder, social anxiety disorder, phobias, depression, posttraumatic stress disorder, and substance use disorders.
-Panic disorder is a mental health condition which involves recurrent unexpected panic attacks as well as either persistent worry about having additional attacks, or avoidance behavior (avoiding exercising, enclosed spaces, unfamiliar situations, etc.).
+Panic disorder is a mental health condition that involves recurrent unexpected panic attacks as well as either persistent worry about having additional attacks, or avoidance behavior (avoiding exercising, enclosed spaces, unfamiliar situations, etc.).
 So, while individuals with panic disorder certainly experience panic attacks, not everyone who has a panic attack has panic disorder.

 When we are faced with danger, our “fight-or-flight” system is activated.
 This system has evolved to help us survive when facing threats in the environment.
 This response leads to a number of physiological changes in the body.
 While these changes are helpful for escaping a threat, they can also produce the uncomfortable sensations described above.
 Take a look at the chart below: